-WASHINGTON, Sept.
-10, 2016 – Savory Foods, a Portsmouth, OH establishment, is recalling approximately 32,928 pounds of pork rind products due to misbranding and an undeclared allergen, the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) announced today.
-The product contains wheat, a known allergen which is not declared on the product label.
+WASHINGTON, April 8, 2017– Mibo Fresh Food, a Fort Worth, Texas establishment, is recalling approximately 3,434 pounds of ready-to-eat salad products due to misbranding and undeclared allergens, the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) announced today.
+The product contains wheat, a known allergen, which is not declared on the product label.

-The products subject to recall bear establishment number “EST. 1001” printed by the USE BY DATE in the upper right hand side of the bag.
-These items were shipped to a distribution center in Pennsylvania.
+The products subject to recall bear establishment number “P-27399” inside the USDA mark of inspection.
+These items were shipped to Costco retail locations in Texas, Oklahoma, and Louisiana.

-The problem was discovered by FSIS personnel during a routine label review.
+The problem was discovered during routine in-plant verification activities.

 There have been no confirmed reports of adverse reactions due to consumption of these products.
 Anyone concerned about an injury or illness should contact a healthcare provider.